mtholyoke/idp-utilities/README.md

 ### Previous functionality of `logscan.py`

 The subcommand `loop`, which scanned webserver logs for the looping behavior we saw in late 2020, was removed in commit #bf21dda, which left subcommand `sp` as the only operation.
 It was simplified to remove the IdP version option in commit #0a61bde, and then removed as a subcommand in commit #6beab69.
 A final round of code cleanup in commit #b8250c8 renamed the script from `logcheck.py` and removed a few more remnants of the old code.

+## `loop-checker.py`

+This script scans one or more `access.log` files to see details about:
+  - Which IP/user agent pairs are experiencing login loops
+  - Which IPs appear with multiple user agent strings

+### Filenames

+For now, the default file is the one in this repository.
+More properly, it would default to analyzing the current (live) log file, as it would be named on the idpv4 servers.
+Use `-f` to specify a different filename.

+Multiple filenames are allowed (separate by spaces), wildcards are allowed, and filenames that end in `.gz` can be processed without unzipping them.